 Our Staff and Trustees (Directors)

-Located in Munlochy on the Black Isle, Highland Birchwoods currently employs 8 staff.
+Located in Munlochy on the Black Isle, Highland Birchwoods currently employs 1 member of staff.

-The organisation comprises a management team who work closely with the Board of Trustees, together with a multi-skilled team of project managers.
-Our staff have many years experience of managing and delivering both large and small projects with a variety of funding, from European to local Scottish sources, and can also provide GIS (mapping), ecological surveying and woodland/woodfuel advice.
+The organisation works closely with the Board of Trustees, together with a multi-skilled project manager.
+Our staff has many years experience of managing and delivering both large and small projects with a variety of funding, from European to local Scottish sources, and can also provide GIS (mapping), ecological surveying and woodland/woodfuel advice.
 Their main areas of current expertise are shown below under 'Projects & Services Team'.

 Projects & Services Team

 William BodlesMountain Woodland Project Manager